Garethp/ScreepsAutocomplete/Readme.md

 ## How to Install

-#### Webstorm (Or Other Jetrains IDE's)
+#### Webstorm (Or Other Jetbrains IDE's)
-This can be done by quite simply copying the `ScreepsAutcomplete` folder in their project, and Webstorm should automatically detect it and add it to the autocompletion
+This can be done by quite simply copying the `ScreepsAutocomplete` folder in their project, and Webstorm should automatically detect it and add it to the autocompletion
+###### Adding it as a library
+Instead of copying the `ScreepsAutocomplete` folder to each and every project folder, you can add it as a global library.
+Create a new project in Webstorm if you don't already have one and open it.
+In the menu bar at the top of the screen, navigate to `File` -> `Settings` -> `Languages & Frameworks` -> `JavaScript` -> `Libraries`
+Click `Add`.
+Name the Library whatever you want (I'll go with "ScreepsAutocomplete").
+Set `Framework type` to custom, if it is not already so. `Version` can be left blank.
+Change `Visibility` to `Global`.
+Click the green plus sign to the right of the listbox below `Visibility`, then choose "Attach Directories...".
+Navigate to the ScreepsAutocomplete folder, select the folder itself and click `OK`.
+Click `OK` at the bottom of the "Edit Library" dialog.
+Check the `Enabled` checkbox on the library you just created.
+Click `OK` at the bottom of the "Settings" dialog.

+Webstorm should automatically detect the library and add it to the autocompletion.

 #### Visual Studio
 Copy the `ScreepsAutcompete` folder in to your project, then create a file called `_references.js`.
 Right click your newly